How to reduce the cost of car rentals

 I always use Priceline.com's "name your own price" option.
 On my last trip, I paid $13/day for a midsize car from Avis.
 The price on the Avis website was a lot more than that.
 You won't know which company you will be renting from until you submit your offer and see which company accepts.

 This may not be a creative answer, but it is easy to do.
 I recently purchased my local Entertainment Book.
 The book is filled with coupons, including a whole section on travel.
 Within the travel section, there are tons of coupons for all the different rental companies, hotels, and even "Park & Rides" at the airport.
 The book is valid for the year, and you can buy them online for places you plan to visit.
 I recommend waiting for a sale to purchase the book because they go down in price as the year goes on.

 Take the Next Step:

-- For more ways to get rental cars for less, please visit here.
+- For more ways to get rental cars for less, visit The TDS library.

 - Make your travel plans fit into your budget with great money-saving travel tips from The Dollar Stretcher library.

 Share your thoughts about this article with the editor.

 Prices keep rising while my income remains stagnant and I worry I am heading for debt trouble.
 Tell us: Yes, I think I am heading for debt trouble and could use some help! or No, I am not in debt trouble but I am always looking for new ways to help keep my budget on track!